-I’ve skied the Birkie 8 times, the Mora twice, and logged more than 50k in a day dozens of times in my skiing career.
+I’ve skied the Birkie 13 times, the 70k Marcialonga and plenty of other 50k races, and have thus logged more than 50k in a day dozens of times in my skiing career.

 I’ve skied two Double Birkies (which come out to between 80 and 90k).

 Only once have I skied 100k in a day.
 March 16, 2008.
 On—of course—the Birkie Trail.

 Here is the report, from the Skinnyski archives:

 It’s been an amazing year.
 I headed to the North End Cabin this morning for a ski.
 The trail was very well packed and turned, a bit icy but with great corduroy, and very, very fast.
 I skated to the powerlines, then all the way to OO on the classic trail, then back to the cabin on the Birkie Trail (38k).
 It was my first look at the classic trail and it is fantastic — perhaps laid out better than the Birkie trail, if that is at all possible.
 It’s intimate and narrow to the Korte split and then wide enough to encompass a race turned at OO should conditions necessitate.
 Most of the climbs are stride-able and the climb to high point is magnificent.
 With all the hills, a 53k race turned at OO will be far harder then the usual Birkie route.